fblecha/walkoff-js/README.md

 | Source Code Documentation  | TBD                    |                                                                                                                              |
 | JavaScript linter          | TBD                    |                                                                                                                              |
 | Version Controll           | git                    |                                                                                                                              |

+## Tech Stack - Details

+## IDE - VS Code

+For this stack, there's at least three IDEs/editors that should be considered for your primary IDE or editor.
+1. Atom
+Atom is an awesome editor and has a lot of support from the opensource community.
+If it wsan't for the integrated debugger, I'd recommend Atom over VS Code.

+2. WebStorm
+WebStorm is an awesome IDE and if you're coming from a background using their other tools (AppCode, RubyMine, Intellij, etc.), then maybe this should be your choice.
+However, it's the only nonfree IDE on this list.

+3. VS Code
+About the same functionality as Atom, but with the addition of an integrated debugger.

+## iOS App Development

+## Android App Development

+## Web Development

+## API Development

 # Getting Setup -